Child Protection in the Migration Context: From Principle to Implementation

 The fees cover the cost of the course as well as coffee and lunch breaks.
 Travel and hotel costs are not included in the fees.

 This Executive Training Seminar is conducted in collaboration with the European University Institute’s School of Transnational Governance and the Harvard T.H.
 Chan School of Public Health.
+At the conclusion of the Executive Training, participants will receive a joint certificate issued by Harvard University and European University Institute.

 Jacqueline Bhabha is a Professor of the Practice of Health and Human Rights at the Harvard T.H.
 Chan School of Public Health.
 She is also the Jeremiah Smith, Jr. Lecturer in Law at Harvard Law School, and Adjunct Lecturer in Public Policy at the Harvard Kennedy School.
 She is the Director of Research at the FXB Center for Health and Human Rights, Harvard’s only university wide Human Rights research center.